 This study equally emphasized the distribution changes for 15 common tree genera over the last two centuries and the effects of climate change and land use change on these changes.
 Was it better to say “the effects of historical land use and climate change on species distribution changes” in the tittle?

-We believe the title should stand as is.
-We are not interested in the changes in spatial distributions, except inasmuch as they affect the climate-space occupied by the tree species, thus the "tree-climate relationship".
+We respectfully believe the title should stand as is.
+This paper does indeed present evidence for both changes in geographic distributions and tree-climate relationships.
+However, we believe the latter is of more interest to the Ecology Letters readership and have focused the paper’s attention on it.

 Abstract: P2-L34-37, forest inventory data cannot be used to project forest responses to climate change.
 Rather, forest inventory data were used in models to make projections.
 It was distribution-climate relationships.
 In my opinion, this study was not about the stability and representativeness of distribution-climate.
 This study was to build up or extend the distribution-climate relationships.

-We appreciate the opinion of the reviewer in this context.
-We address the first point by changing the introductory sentence to:
+We appreciate the clarification of the reviewer regarding the first point and have addressed it by changing the introductory sentence to:

 Contemporary forest inventory data are widely used to understand environmental controls on tree species distributions and to construct models to project forest responses to climate change, but the stability and representativeness of contemporary tree-climate distributions is poorly understood

-We believe that the issue of stability or extending the dist-clim relationship is a matter of opinion.
+We respectfully disagree with the reviewer regarding the second point.
+We believe that the central aspect of this paper is its analysis of the stability of tree-climate relationships over the past two centuries.
 The paper shows that, for many taxa, land use following EuroAmerican settlement in the north-central US limits the representitiveness of modern inventory-based distribution models.
-We do believe that these historical datases can be used to extend distribution-climate relationships.
-The exlicit tests in this paper focus on shifts in climate-distribution relationships and the attribution for these shifts, thus, the stabilty of the relationships.
+We do not attempt here to use historical and contemporary data to build better predictions for the future, but have inserted a pointer to other papers where that has been done:

+One solution is to use both historical and contemporary data when calibrating species distribution models (Nogues-Bravo et al. 2016 Maiorano et al. 2013)

 One of the objectives in this manuscript was to investigate the effects of climate change, land use change, and pathogen outbreaks on distribution changes (L125-126).
 However, the pathogen outbreaks were nearly ignored in the title and methods, results, and discussion sections.

 We agree.
-The impact of pathogen outbreaks are significant for Ulmus, and (outside the current range) for Castanea, however, given the current data sources, they are difficult to properly assess.
+Pathogen outbreaks cannot be ignored, because their impacts are significant for Ulmus, and (outside the current range) for Castanea, but they are not central to this paper.
 We have reduced their importance in the manuscript, but continue to acknowledge them as a factor in changing distributions in the Discussion and in the Introduction.
+We’ve also added several references about the past effects of pathogens on tree mortality and forest composition.

 Most importantly, the way that the authors included the effects of land use change in data analyses (let’s forget pathogen outbreaks for now) was not justified.
 Thus, I was not convinced the data analyses were robust to answer the question about the effects of climate change, land use change, and pathogen outbreaks on distribution changes.
 Although the authors argued the land use effects were represented as the difference between VHCH, VMCH.
 Why?